longhorn/website/content/docs/1.1.0/advanced-resources/deploy/airgap.md

 ## Recommendation:
 It's highly recommended not to manipulate image tags, especially instance manager image tags such as v1_20200301, because we intentionally use the date to avoid associating it with a Longhorn version.

 The images of Longhorn's components are hosted in Dockerhub under the `longhornio` account.
-For example, `longhornio/longhorn-manager:v1.1.0`.
+For example, `longhornio/longhorn-manager:v{{< current-version >}}`.
 It's recommended to keep the account name, `longhornio`, the same when you push the images to your private registry.
 This helps avoid unnecessary configuration issues.